amaumene/gostremiofr/FLOW_DIAGRAM.md

 ┌──────────────────────────────────────┐
 │ Sequential Processing                │
 │ - Process torrents one by one        │
-│ - In quality order (res, lang, size) │
+│ - In quality order (res, size)       │
 └────────┬─────────────────────────────┘
          │
          ▼